 Black Island Trail is a 2.7 mile moderately trafficked loop trail located near Bonita Springs, Florida that features a river and is good for all skill levels.
-The trail is primarily used for hiking, birding, and road biking and is accessible from January until January.
+The trail is primarily used for hiking, birding, and road biking and is best used from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash